 There’s also the possibility that your gift got lost in the mail or otherwise misplaced.
-Sometimes you might send a gift with another person and the individual deliberately does not give it to the intended recipient.
-At other times, the individual may forget after the stress of travel, preparing for a major event or just didn’t like it and regifted the item.
+Sometimes you might send a gift to another person and the individual deliberately does not give it to the intended recipient.
+At other times, the individual may forget after the stress of travel, preparing for a major event, or just didn’t like it and regifting the item.

 You will need to say something.